Solo to the South Pole, Delivered by Atkins

 Recent research by Women in Sport sought to determine when and why women become disengaged with sport.
 More importantly, they also looked into how “influencers” can positively impact girls’ belief systems around what they can achieve.
 It is clear from the research that children lack female role models and inspirational sports women’s stories.
 Therefore to inspire change, children must be presented with stories of women in sport overcoming adversity to achieve their sporting-goals.

-Jenny has been in training for this solo attempt for the last two years and has participated in the world’s most renowned and toughest races as preparation.
+Jenny has been in training for this solo attempt for the last three years and has participated in the world’s most renowned and toughest races as preparation.

 Scientific Research and Data Collection

-Jenny is excited to be working with the University of Coventry as part of their research into endurance athletes performing in extreme conditions such as Antarctica.
-She has spent a day in their metabolic chamber and undergone baseline assessments that will be repeated on her return.
+Jenny is excited to again be working with the University of Coventry as part of their research into endurance athletes performing in extreme conditions such as Antarctica.
+She will again spend 48hours in their metabolic chamber and undergo baseline assessments that will be repeated on her return.